-Discover Worcester's Civil Story through a new interactive experience at The Commandery.
+Discover Worcester's Civil Story through an interactive experience at The Commandery.

 The Civil War City

 Worcester witnessed the opening and closing battles of the Civil War, ending in a final clash between Royalists and Parliamentarians in the Battle of Worcester in 1651.
 The Commandery served as battle headquarters for the Royalist army and their defeat is a defining moment in the evolution of modern day democracy.